ktm-stripe/golang-stripe-vcr-demo/README.md

 ## Instructions

 This is meant to be run with Docker.
-You'll need a secret key and your `account_id`, findable at https://dashboard.stripe.com/settings/account
+You'll need a secret key and your `account_id`, findable at https://dashboard.stripe.com/test/apikeys and https://dashboard.stripe.com/settings/account respectively.

 ```shell
 $ docker build -t golang-stripe-vcr-demo